zephyrproject-rtos/zephyr/doc/application/apps_microkernel.rst

 * ``include ${ZEPHYR_BASE}/Makefile.inc`` This instruction adds the contents of the :file:`Makefile.inc` found in the kernel's root folder.

-For all the information regarding the Makefile variables see:
+For more information about Makefile variables see :ref:`kbuild_project`.
-:ref:`kbuild_project`.

 Examples
 --------